mahmoud-mohamed107/Customer-Churn-Dashboard-Analysis-/README.md

 ### 5. Coupon Usage and Churn
 - Customers who used **1–2 coupons** exhibit higher churn than those who used none — suggesting short-term or incentive-only engagement.
-- **Heavy coupon users (3–4)** are fewer but show mixed patterns — they stay longer yet are highly price-sensitive.
+- **Heavy coupon users (3–4)** are fewer but show mixed patterns they stay longer yet are highly price-sensitive.

 **Insight:**
-A balanced coupon strategy that rewards loyalty rather than one-time discounts may help improve retention quality and customer value.
+A balanced coupon strategy that rewards loyalty rather than one time discounts may help improve retention quality and customer value.

 ---